sj971/sj971.github.io/about.md

 Previously I worked as a research assistant at Vanderbilt University, and studied psychology and cognitive science at University College Dublin, Ireland.

-I like to travel in my spare time, and occasionally I front a small folk band at venues around NYC.
+In my spare time I like to travel, and occasionally I front a small folk band at venues around NYC.

 ### Contact me